-Maintaining and developing a professional identity is a central concern of scientists [11].
-This identity is regularly challenged in professional collaborations and when confronted with new and foreign technologies like CI environments.
+Scientist's professional identity is regularly challenged in professional collaborations and when confronted with new and foreign technologies like CI environments.
 Providing education to scientists about the benefits of using CI environments can help to ameliorate concerns over diminishing their professional identity in the face of rapid CI growth [8].
 In order to overcome the barriers to the adoption of CI environments, we must consider the technical, social, and identity challenges faced by scientists as they move to new tools, groups and organizational structures in the future [11, 12, 17].
 The growth of a scientist's professional identity through the use of a CI environment is in part predicated on the successful negotiation of the scientist's contribution to and payoff from the CI application.
 Incentives are becoming common place in CI environments as a means to codify contribution and payoff negotiations.
 Any incentive system should include all potential users and not just those with cutting edge research interests [3, 10].
 As many scientists are only peripherally aware of the potential benefits of CI applications, the burden remains on CI developers and virtual organizations to educate potential users of the value of CI environments [8, 32].
 Frequent approaches to encouraging CI use include developing CI based tools that mimic the functionality of pre-existing tools [17], carefully designing for disciplinary goals [8], and providing examples of how CI environments can enhance current work practices and abilities [17, 20].